ese9/DStorageKit/README.md

 # DStorageKit
-A simple implementation of UITableViewDelegate + UITableViewDataSource that allows you to manage the content of a complex table with multiple sections and cells and customize the interface.
+A simple implementation of UITableViewDelegate + UITableViewDataSource that allows you to manage the content of a complex table with multiple sections and cells.

 # Quick look through
 We have a complex UITableView with many different sections and cells that can be changed in the display order, disabled or added to our tableView.